Rollei Prego Mikron is a rebranded Ricoh R1. It belongs to the smallest

 and one in the finder.
 Both have issues.
 When they fade, the camera can

-still be used for a while, but it will be over soon.
-So be careful
+still be used for a while, but it could be over soon.
+As long as the

 choosing your camera dealer.
 I was not lucky with this one either.